wesley-petit/game-production-pipeline/README.md

 | Redis Server                 | :x:                | <ul><li>Webdis - 7379 - TCP</li></ul>                                                                                 |

 ## Installation

+:information_source: We also provide an [user installation guide](docs/install-user.md) to install P4V Client and how to use Helix Swarm.

 1. Follow [Docker and Portainer installation guide](docs/install-docker.md).
 2. (Optional) If you want to enhances security and reliability of the web server (force https, authentication on admin website...), follow the [Nginx Proxy Manager installation guide](docs/install-nginx-proxy-manager-interface.md).